Artifacts · Experiences · Campaigns

 Approach: Two goats in uniform roam a gallery with strawberries and hanging piñatas; audience given flags; environment patterned and divided; goats pull strings to release rose petals, but there’s no true victory.

-Result: A visceral installation that pushed spectators into self-reflection: Why do we fight over sides?
+Result: left spectators uncomfortably aware of their own participation.
+Why do we fight over sides?
 What’s the cost of belonging?
 It was covered in press for its emotional impact and jarring absurdity.

 500 Terry Francine Street, San Francisco / info@mysite.com / 123-456-7890